inyokaproject/inyoka/docs/getting_started.rst

 Add tests
 *********

-If  you changed or added some Python files you should add some unit tests as well for the classes.
+If you have changed or added some Python files you should add some unit tests as well for the classes.
 You'll find the tests under ``tests/apps/$APPNAME/``.

-The  Python test files start with ``test_*`` For adding new tests you can mostly open a file and copying other test classes or test methods.
+The  Python test files start with ``test_*``.
+For adding new tests you can mostly open a file and copying other test classes or test methods.